gerwitz/hgc-v12/src/history/events/199x/1991-left-home.md

 type: home
 ---

-Maybe one of the most defining events of my life was moving out of my parents’ house when I was only 16.
+Maybe one of the most defining events of my life was moving out of my parents’ house when I was 16.

 They had grown increasingly unhappy with how much time I was spending with Colleen, who was 4 years older.
 They were right to worry, but didn’t act together.
 They attempted to control me through disjointed and blunt measures like curfew and taking away the phone line I was paying for myself.
 The unusual freedom and decision participation I’d experienced most of my childhood was abruptly replaced with inconsistent application of authority.